KartofellFirst/Hotoe/README.md

 <sub>1.
 Switching to another framework problem</sub><br>
 You want to build a HUD, <br>
-but learning Hotoe from scratch <br> then after prototyping your HUD learning another framework to optimize it might sound too much.<br>
+but learning Hotoe from scratch, then after prototyping your HUD learning another framework to optimize it might sound too much of extra work.<br>

-Yeah, but lets be real here from the point of the guy who used this thing for a while: <br>
+But lets be real here: <br>
 Hotoe do not ask you to "learn" anything.<br>
 If you know JS — building with hotoe it is literally about aknowlegding existance of the second `navigator` on your page<br>
+You just go and write.
+That's why our quickstart is in 1 minute

 Hotoe follows this one rule, that guarantees its minimalism — <br>
 _"Prototyping language should be easy and comfortable to use.
 Comfortable enough to keep choosing it from heavy real frameworks"_

 <sub>2.
-Loosing your previous environment</sub>
+Loosing your previous environment</sub><br>
-We storgly tolerate that, and admit that losing your your `npm`, `pip`, etc is not cool.<br>
+We admit that losing your your `npm`, `pip`, etc is not cool, and we tolerate that.<br>
-Instead of trying to replace them, we have made a guide for you on how to bring your familiar toolkit to Hotoe.<br>
+Instead of trying to replace them, we have made a guide for you on how to bring your familiar toolkit to Hotoe in 2 lines.<br>
 Later you will be able to translate this backend to your next (optimized) versions of the project without rewriting it.<br><br>
 [How to connect any additional backend to Hotoe in 2 lines](Extensions.md)